What you need to know about upcoming video sessions…

 VIDEO INTERVIEW STATION:

-Last but not least you will be ushered to our video station where you will have 3-5 minutes to do a few takes of your prepared speech.
+You will have 3-5 minutes to do a few takes of your prepared speech.

 - Practice in your mirror at home, recite it to friends and family.
 You will have 3-5 minutes with the videographer which will give you a couple of takes.
 Don’t be nervous for your interview — it’s easy breezy and if you have prepared you should cruise through it no problem.
 Speeches should be max 45 seconds long.